telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 * The VPN support depends on the specific VPN tools and might require [additional configuration]({%slug configure-vpn-fiddler%}).

+### License Tiers Comparision

+The Fiddler Everywhere license model offers three commercial tiers, each with a specific set of features to best suit your needs.
+[The purchase comparison table](https://www.telerik.com/purchase/fiddler) provides detailed information on each tier and its supported features.

 ## System Capturing

 The client logs all HTTP, HTTPS,  WebSocket, SSE, and gRPC traffic between your computer and the Internet and helps you analyze and debug the incoming and outgoing traffic from virtually any application that supports a proxy&mdash;browsers, desktop applications, CLI tools, and others.
 You can use the captured traffic to debug issues, identify performance bottlenecks, or share it with your teammates.